 Like many other components, drain valves wear out too.
-Though you may not be able to see, prior to total failure drains can leak for years.
+Though you may not be able to see it, prior to total failure, drains can leak for years.
 Small rubber gaskets inside the housing wear away, preventing valves from closing completely.
-Leaky drains waste time, water, and money.
+Leaky drains waste time, water and money.
 If any drain has the slightest leak, it is replaced.

 Belts and rollers are constantly moving.
 Being rubber, they are prone to wear out.
 If you have had a belt wear out on a dryer, you know how expensive they are to fix.
 Not to worry, we replace these.
 In addition, rollers are replaced with OEM replacements.
 Aftermarket may be less expensive, but they will not last nearly as long as genuine OEM.